 Participation points will be assigned in class based upon discussion postings submitted by the start of each chapter.
 Each student will be required to submit a minimum of 12 postings (at least 1 each for 12 different chapters or sections - see Rules at end for clarification) during the semester based upon the reading.
 Further requirements and clarifications will be provided in class (see also rules on last page of syllabus).
 Any posting not meeting these requirements will NOT count towards the 12 needed to successfully complete this assignment.
-These 12 postings will be worth 24 of the 34 points assigned for class participation/attendance.
+These 12 postings will be worth 120 points total.
 Participation in the classroom is also expected and will contribute to the final grade.